luejerry/html-mangareader/readme.md

 - View your images in a continuously scrollable page.
 - Use all the familiar navigation controls available on your browser/device setup.
 - Responsive and touch-friendly pagination controls also available for a more traditional viewing experience.
-- Open images in a folder or contained in a ZIP/CBZ/RAR/CBR/7Z/CB7 file, of any format supported by the browser.
+- Open images directly from a folder or contained in a comic book archive file.
+  - Supported archive formats: cbz, cbr, cb7, zip, rar, 7z
+  - Supported image formats: bmp, png, jpg, gif, apng, svg, webp
 - Light and dark themes.

 ### Planned features

 - MacOS binary.
 - UI improvements to View Options.
+- Horizontal and LTR viewing mode.
+- Double page viewing mode.

 ## Install (Windows)